ucsb-cs148-w25/pj09-socialrunning/team/contributions/CONTRIBS.md

 - Added navigator to the App.js so we could add API call routing
 - Made minor adjustments to the create playlist page
 - Created a playback page for the user which displays newly built playlist for different zones in thier run
-- Worked with Adil to implement OpenAI API calls to reccomend songs based on text based descriptions
+- Worked with Adil to implement OpenAI API calls to recommend songs based on text based descriptions

 ## Piyush' contributions
 - Worked on Playlist Creation page to get user's playlist preferences